A Visit to the Silent Night Chapel Oberndorf Austria

 But how did the song spread?

-(remember, this is before radio, and WELL before iTunes).
+(remember, this is before radio and WELL before Spotify).

-A traveling family of folk singers, the Rainers, heard the song (possibly from the Oberndorf Organ repairman), and incorporated it into their shows.
-By 1822, they had performed it for Emperor Franz I of Austria, and Tsar Alexander I of Russia.
-From there, it spread to Leipzig and Berlin (where it was an instant favorite of König Friedrich Wilhelm IV. von Preußen), and then the simple “Tyrolean Folk Song”, crossed the Atlantic when the Rainer Family performed it in New York in 1839.
-After this, Silent Night spread across the world to England, America, Sweden.
+The Rainers, a traveling family of folk singers, heard the song (possibly from the Oberndorf Organ repairman) and incorporated it into their shows.
+By 1822, they had performed it for Emperor Franz I of Austria and Tsar Alexander I of Russia.
+From there, it spread to Leipzig and Berlin (where it was an instant favorite of König Friedrich Wilhelm IV. von Preußen), and then the simple “Tyrolean Folk Song” crossed the Atlantic when the Rainer Family performed it in New York in 1839.
+After this, Silent Night spread worldwide to England, America, and Sweden.
 Missionaries even took the song along with them to India and even Africa.

 silent night chapel

-Because 2018 was the 200th anniversary of the first time Silent Night was sung, I had already seen pictures of the Oberndorf Chapel, yet, I was taken by surprise how small the chapel really is.
+In 2018, Oberndorf celebrated the 200th anniversary of Stille Nacht.
+Pictures of the Oberndorf Chapel were circulated online at the time.
+So, although I’d seen them, I was surprised by how small the Chapel is.
 Tiny, tucked away behind a building off of the main road.
-The original parish church of St Nicholas was flooded many more times, and finally in 1899, the city decided that it was just too expensive to repair, so they built a new church 800 meters upstream.
+Because the original parish church of St Nicholas had flooded many more times since that fateful 1818 flood, in 1899, the city decided that it was just too expensive to repair, so they built a new church 800 meters upstream.
 Still, the town wanted to remember the song with more than just a plaque on the wall of the new church.
 The 100th anniversary of Stille Nacht fell in December 1918, shortly after the end of WWI, and there wasn’t much money to build.
-But the people of Oberndorf persevered through the economic depression, and on August 15, 1937, the Stille Nacht Memorial Chapel held its first service.
+Still, the people of Oberndorf persevered through the economic depression, and on August 15, 1937, the Stille Nacht Memorial Chapel held its first service.

-The octagonal building with a domed roof, and a small bell tower on top sits on top of a small hill.
+The octagonal building with a domed roof and a small bell tower sits atop a small hill.
 The Chapel looks a bit like an observatory.
-(And maybe in a way, it is…. only we look inside ourselves, instead of at the stars).
+(And maybe it is…. only we look inside ourselves instead of at the stars).
 Steps leading up to the Chapel are decorated, and there is signage EVERYWHERE explaining the significance of the building.

 Silent Night Chapel Oberndorf Austria